-The key source of advice regarding heatwaves is
+The key source of advice regarding heatwaves is SA Health.

 Consumers at increased risk in heatwaves due to advanced age, disability or illness should be encouraged to register with Telecross Redi.
 More information can be found on the Red Cross website or call Red Cross on 1800 188 071 or (08) 8100 4510 with enquiries.